brinashong/CS5478_HomeBot/README.md

     Replace the above with: rosrun task_handler stretch_identify_object_client.py
     ```

+Alternatively, if tmux is installed, modify `WSPATH` in stretch_sim.bash and run the script to start up the necessary nodes.

 # Useful Information</br>
 There are two methods to get object information through camera. <br>